klein2303/World-Explore/README.md

 `npm test`

-To run the E2E tests with cypress you have to first start the backend and frontend.
+To run the E2E tests with cypress you have to first start the frontend.
+If the frontend isn't connected to the backend VM you have to start backend too.
 Then you have to run the command:

 ```
 npx cypress open